• Skip to primary navigation

 How To Make Tzatziki Sauce

-4. Next, mix the yogurt, cucumber, lemon juice, lemon zest, dill, mint, oregano, garlic powder, cucumber liquid, salt, and pepper.
+4. In a medium bowl, add the Greek yogurt, squeezed cucumber, lemon juice, lemon zest, fresh dill, fresh mint, oregano, garlic powder, the reserved cucumber liquid, salt, and pepper.

 Tips for making the best Tzatziki Yogurt Sauce

-1.)
-Shred the cucumber with a cheese grater or food processor to achieve small pieces.
+• Shred the cucumber using a cheese grater or a food processor to obtain small pieces.

 Recipe Variations

-• After making this delicious sauce, consider these different dipping vehicles: toasted pita wedges, toasted sliced baguette rounds, tortillas, wedge potatoes, chicken, beef, fish, broccoli, etc. The options are endless!
+• After making this delicious sauce, consider the dipping vehicles: toasted pita wedges, sliced toasted baguette rounds, tortillas, wedge potatoes, chicken, beef, fish, broccoli, etc. The options are endless!

 Storage Tips